yanglimath/yanglim.github.io/_pages/about.md

 ## About me
 In November 2024, I completed my successive master-doctor program at the School of Mathematics, Hefei University of Technology (HFUT, China), under the supervision of Prof. Shixin Zhu.
 I then continued my visiting scholar experience for about four months under the supervision of Prof. Shixin Zhu.
-From Arpil 2025, I I worked as a research fellow (postdoc) at Nanyang Technological University, working under the supervision of Prof. San Ling.
+From Arpil 2025, I worked as a research fellow (postdoc) at Nanyang Technological University under the supervision of Prof. San Ling.

 ## Research Interests
 My research interests primarily focus on algebraic coding theory, quantum information theory, and mathematical problems in Cryptography.